Bouncing and collapsing universes dual to late-time cosmological models

 \subsubsection{Numerical results in the Jordan frame}

-Having solved the Jordan frame perturbations using the conformal correspondence, in this section we study the evolution of perturbations directly in the Jordan frame.
+Having solved the Jordan frame perturbations using the conformal correspondence, we now study the evolution of perturbations directly in the Jordan frame.
 We then compare these results with those obtained via the Einstein frame in the previous section.
 If the Einstein frame-Jordan frame correspondence remains valid in the linear perturbation regime, then the solutions obtained for the two cases are expected to be in agreement.

 Let us first consider the background evolution of the Brans-Dicke Jordan frame.
 Starting with the action~\eqref{eq:34} and using the background metric~\eqref{eq:11}, one can obtain the background equations of motion for the Brans-Dicke field and the Jordan frame scale factor as (see~\cref{a1})